 The Company will report your PAR to the Canada Revenue Agency within 60 days of the end of the quarter in which you received your total termination benefit.

 Pension statement

-The statement you receive each year, showing your personal information, your salary and service, the amount of pension you have already earned, and projections of how much your pension under the DB component will be when you retire.
-The statement also shows your DC component account balance as of the end of the year.
+The statement you receive each year, showing your personal information, your salary and service, the amount of pension you have already earned, and projections of how much your pension will be when you retire.

 Pensionable age